Negotiating Azure Commitments in Your Microsoft EA

 Azure Commitment Basics

 - Azure Commitment (MACC) vs. Pay-as-you-go: A commitment is essentially a promise to spend a fixed amount on Azure over the term (e.g., $X per year).
 In return, Microsoft gives a discounted rate on all consumption within that commitment.
-In pay-as-you-go, you pay the regular rates for each service you use, with no prepayment.
+With pay-as-you-go, you pay the regular rates for each service you use, with no prepayment required.

 - Commitment structure: In practice, many large customers put the Azure commitment in a Server and Cloud Enrollment (SCE) or directly under the new Microsoft Customer Agreement (MCA) for Azure.
 This means you negotiate the commitment as part of your EA (or alongside it), not as a separate contract.